Dennis Oakland - Albert Lea Tribune

 Dennis is preceded in death by his parents, Lawrence and Carol; son, Mark; siblings, LaVerne Oakland, Darlene (Bryce) Larson; father-in-law, Lynn Persinger; mother-in-law, Carol Persinger; and brother-in-law, Michael Persinger.

-A celebration of life will be held 2 pm Saturday, September 24, 2021 at Bonnerup Funeral Home, Albert Lea, MN.
-Visitation will take place the night before at Bonnerup Funeral Home from 6-8pm.
+A celebration of life will be held 2 pm Saturday, September 25, 2021 at Bonnerup Funeral Home, Albert Lea, MN.
+Visitation will take place September 24 at Bonnerup Funeral Home from 6-8pm.

 Helen L Newbrough Cooper